gbmhunter/MClide/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v9.3.0.0  2014-09-14 Fixed name in README from 'ClideCpp' to 'MClide'.
+v9.3.1.0  2014-09-14 Added build matrix to .travis.yml, which will hopefully fix the build error. v9.3.0.0  2014-09-14 Fixed name in README from 'ClideCpp' to 'MClide'.
 Removed dependence on slotmachine-cpp, MClide now depends on MCallbacks an downloads it into the parent directory, closes #161.
 Replaced UnitTestCpp with the MUnitTest module, and made all unit test names unique to be compatible with it, closes #164.
 Makefile now downloads and builds all dependencies. v9.2.6.0  2014-08-31 Fixed incorrect path to UnitTest++ in the Makefile. v9.2.5.0  2014-08-31 Fixed incorrect include in 'test/main.cpp'.